-2022 is the 7th year we have ran our Family-Friendly Spaces (FFS) program, despite the challenges of the past two years heavily impacted by COVID-19, this year, we are proud to have 17 factories participating in Family-Friendly Spaces welcoming nearly 800 children.
+2023 is the 8th year we have ran our Family-Friendly Spaces (FFS) program.
+This year, with the COVID-19 situation under control in China, we are proud to have 33 factories participating in Family-Friendly Spaces welcoming nearly 1,440 children.

 Our Family-Friendly Spaces program provides secure and well-equipped spaces at factories for children to learn and play while their parents work.
 The program promotes child-friendly employment practices, supports the United Nations SDGs: 3, 4, 5, 10 & 17 and allows parents to work free from childcare burden.

 On the 29th of August, we held this year’s Family-Friendly Spaces Sharing Conference.
 The conference is a great opportunity to bring everyone together the celebrate the positive impact highlights of this year’s program.
 This year, we held a hybrid conference from Heshan, China, with online attendees from all over the world, and 120 in-person attendees, made up of representatives from factories, sponsors, IETP representatives, and some of the children participating in this year’s program.